handsontable/handsontable/README.md

- handsontable('setCellReadOnly', row, col)                                             | Method      | Sets cell to be readonly handsontable('setCellEditable', row, col)                                             | Method      | Sets cell to be editable (removes readonly) handsontable('destroy')                                                               | Method      | Remove grid from DOM
+ handsontable('setCellReadOnly', row, col)                                             | Method      | Sets cell to be readonly handsontable('setCellEditable', row, col)                                             | Method      | Sets cell to be editable (removes readonly) handsontable('destroy')                                                               | Method      | Remove grid from DOM handsontable('isUndoAvailable')                                                       | Method      | Return true if undo can be performed, false otherwise handsontable('isRedoAvailable')                                                       | Method      | Return true if redo can be performed, false otherwise handsontable('undo')                                                                  | Method      | Undo last edit handsontable('redo')                                                                  | Method      | Redo edit (used to reverse an undo)

 ## Options